 - Only digital images are accepted.
 Digital images must have at least 300 dpi (dots per inch) with a maximum pixel width of 940.
 Files with the formats TIF, EPS and JPG are suitable; PDF files will not be accepted.
 The production coordinator will determine the quality of the digital images.

-- Large digital files cannot be sent by e-mail but must be saved onto a CD and sent by post.
+- Large digital files cannot be sent by e-mail but rather a file sharing service.
 AUP’s e-mail server allows a maximum of 10 MB per e-mail/attachment.

 - NB Colour may be used, but keep in mind that de PoD version and the .pdf prints for users at home will be black and white.
 Use contrasting colours or symbols if possible.